danthegoodman1/cloudComputingCourse/03-severless_functions/README.md

-# Lesson 2: Advanced Virtual Machines <!-- omit in toc -->
+# Lesson 3: Serverless Functions <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->